sharON

 Smart City Blogger &Expert

-An independent consultant and expert on smart city development.
-He has been leading the Smart City Blog project since 2015.
-He worked many years in central and local government public institutions.
+Independent consultant and expert in the development of smart cities.
+He has been running the Smart City Blog project since 2015.
+He has worked for many years in central and local government public institutions.

 SCROOT

-Entrepreneur, founder of SCROOT – a system that allows people to travel around the city on scooters.
-For many years associated with the IT industry.
+Entrepreneur, founder of SCROOT – a system enabling travel around the city on scooters.
+Associated with the IT industry for many years.

 Martyna Abendrot-Miłuńska